 Under the Influence of CDS

 CDS stands for controlled dangerous substance.
-It can include anything from marijuana to heroin to opioids.
+It can include anything from cocaine to heroin to opioids.
 According to New Jersey Law 2C:25-10, “it is unlawful for any person, knowingly or purposely, to obtain, or to possess, actually or constructively, a controlled dangerous substance or controlled substance analog, unless the substance was obtained directly, or pursuant to a valid prescription or order form from a practitioner.”

 Being under the influence of a CDS is a disorderly person’s offense.
 This can lead to fines up to $1,000, 6 months in jail, probation, driver’s license suspension for at least 6 months.
 It may also include a permanent criminal charge record.